Superrehtard/old_diaspora_wiki/-RPM-installation-on-Fedora.md

-# Fedora Diaspora installation notes
+# RPM installation on Fedora

 This documents describes how to install diaspora on Fedora 13.
 It supplements the ordinary README.md in the application base directory.